16 to 19 Bursary Fund

 16-19 Bursary Fund

-If you think you might struggle with the costs for education or training you may be eligible for a bursary.
+If you think you might struggle with the costs for education or training you may be able to get help from the bursary fund.

 There are two types of bursary, a Vulnerable student bursary and a Discretionary bursary.

 The sixth form, college or other educational institution you are attending is responsible for managing both types of bursary.